Rmgs123/WebLab4/README.md

 -Viewing a Profile

 ## **development features**
-The local server must be run separately, detailed information is available in the README in score
+The local server must be run separately, detailed information is available in the README at /server/

 ## **Screenshots of Current Design:**
 ![image](https://github.com/user-attachments/assets/2c37c6de-d379-459b-a86b-f75c2d959d16)